About this site

 Configured as I have described it, there is, for me, a maximum correlation between the text and the images in the left margin.
 But no harm is done if the fit is looser.

-The font used here has been coded for Minion Web as first preference, Georgia as second preference, and then Default serif.
+The font used here has been coded for Minion Web as first preference, Times New Roman as second preference, Georgia as third preference, and then serif.
 You can, in your browser’s preferences or options, choose to override these settings.

 If you experience any technical difficulties, please send email to the Webmaster.
 Other communications should be addressed to the Site Secretary.
 You may not get an immediate answer, but all contributions about the artist and her art will be gratefully received.